Philadanco: Principal, Guest

 Smoke, Lilies and Jade Arts Initiative: Artistic Director

-During a trip to Holland with the School of American Ballet to perform on a joint program with the Vagonava School, Zane auditioned for the Netherlands Dance Theater.
+During a trip to Holland with the School of American Ballet to perform on a joint program with the Vagonava School, Booker auditioned for the Nederlands Dans Theater.
 He was quickly accepted into the company and spent the next six years dancing under the direction of Jiří Kylián.
 As a soloist, he danced roles created by Kylian, Nacho Duato, William Forsythe, Mats Ek, and Ohad Naharin.
-In 1996, Zane accepted an offer to join Les Ballets De Monte Carlo under the direction of Jean Christophe Maillot.
+In 1996, Booker accepted an offer to join Les Ballets De Monte Carlo under the direction of Jean Christophe Maillot.
 During his tenure there he was featured in ballets created by John Alleyne, Ted Brandsen, and Jean Christophe Maillot.

 [sponsored by Katrina Powers]